“I spend all this time working on my roadmap, then it gets picked apart. How can I wrangle execs in the roadmapping process?”

 However, when showing your roadmap to an exec in marketing or sales, you could show the same data plotted according to what’s in progress, in design or in the backlog.
 This is a simple framework that can go a long way when it comes to managing expectations.

 Regardless of how you build or format your specific roadmap, remember: tailor it to your specific audience.
+Our template library can help with creating the right roadmap for the right audience.

 Common reasons for pushback